yimd85/loan-street-react-interview/README.md

+# Install and Run

+You need npm and yarn installed (`brew install npm` and `brew install yarn`).

+To install run `npm install`

+To start a local server run the command `yarn start` in the root directory of the repository.

 # Assignment

 * Add validation to `NewDealForm` so that a deal isn't created unless all fields are entered.
 Display errors when a field is missing or contains bad data.